-I can’t say I’ve been addicted to books and reading from an early age like most authors; however, after I finish reading almost any book, I get in the habit of thinking in narrative form.
+From an early age, after I finished reading a book, I’d start thinking in narrative form.
 “Kimberly paces down the frozen food aisle of the grocery store, hoping there are some decent sales on ice cream.
-She stops in front of the Edy’s section.
+She stops in front of the Edy’s display.
 A smile tugs at her lips: 2 for $6.00!
 ‘Could this day get any better?’ she asks herself.”

 The story came pretty easily.
 Three months later, I had a 101,000-word first draft.
 It needed A LOT of work, but I was hooked.
-Four years and about a dozen revisions later, I’m still determined to make my manuscript(s) end up someplace other than in a virtual folder on my computer.
+Several years and about a dozen revisions later, I’m still determined to make my manuscript(s) end up someplace other than in a virtual folder on my computer.
 Sit tight.
-Eventually there’ll be a few more rain-soaked kissing scenes on the market!
+Eventually there’ll be a few more enemy-to-lover stories on the market!